How to Read Electrical Values Without Guessing

 Start with the role of each value

-Voltage is the electrical push.
-Current is the flow.
-Resistance is what limits that flow.
-Power describes how much electrical work is being delivered or consumed.
+Voltage is the electrical push, measured in volts (V).
+Current is the flow, measured in amps (A).
+Resistance is what limits that flow, measured in ohms (the symbol is the Greek capital omega).
+Power describes how much electrical work is being delivered or consumed, measured in watts (W).
 Those definitions are basic, but they matter because many mistakes start when users treat the values as interchangeable labels instead of different aspects of one circuit.

 Where guesswork becomes risky